 2018 Fall for Plants Workshop: Program

 A garden doesn’t need lots of water, fertilizers or pesticides to be beautiful, interesting, and easy to maintain.
 Attend our Fall for Plants Workshop to learn sustainable gardening techniques that will help you achieve satisfying and beautiful results in your own landscape.
-And while you're there, be sure to check out the accompanying plant sale with a great selection of climate-friendly plants.
+And while you're there, be sure to check out the accompanying plant sale with selected winter veggies, culinary herbs, and climate-friendly ornamental plants.

 Read on for a rundown of the workshop presentations we'll hold throughout the day.